 Market Price

-If you buy one of our wines and disagree with the Market Price, or it's not your cup of tea, we'll add a credit to your account.
+If you buy one of our wines and disagree with the Market Price we'll add a credit to your account.
 For more info, see our FAQS.

 -